Geddes Student Journalism Prizes

 Clive Taylor Prize – a £2000 prize is awarded to a student journalist (open to all current Oxford postgraduates or undergraduates regardless of year of study) who specialises in sports writing.
 The Clive Taylor Prize for Sports Writing is in memory of the distinguished cricket writer Clive Taylor.
 Clive toured with every major MCC team in the 19 years before he died, aged 50, in 1977 and was the cricket correspondent of The Sun.

-Ronnie Payne Prize for Foreign Reporting – this prize of £2000 is open to undergraduates of the University in their second, third or fourth year who have already participated in student journalism and hope to make their career in journalism.
+Ronnie Payne Prize for Foreign Reporting – this prize of £2000 is open to any Oxford students who have already participated in student journalism and hope to make their career in journalism.
 Applicants for the Ronnie Payne Prize are required to put forward a proposal for a journalistic project which will take them abroad, that project being funded or part-funded by the prize money.
 The Ronnie Payne Prize for Foreign Reporting was established by his widow, Celia Haddon, and honours the work of the acclaimed foreign correspondent and war reporter, Ronnie Payne, who became, over the course of a long and distinguished career, a much-respected expert on espionage and terrorism.
 He died, aged 87, in 2013.

 How to Apply

-The window for application submissions is now open.
+The window for 2024 application submissions is now closed.

 Applications should be emailed to geddes@seh.ox.ac.uk by the deadline of midday on Friday 16 February 2024.
 Absolutely no late applications will be considered.
 Please read the guidelines closely, as entries not submitted in the correct format will not be considered.